ebd622/fe-samples/routing/README.md

 ### L135 An important note about route observable
 When you subsribe to a `observable` your subscription will leave in a memory, eveny when a component is destroyed.
 This is because a subscriprion is not closely tied to your component.

-You may need to unsubscribe when a component is destroyed:
+You may need to unsubscribe when a component is destroyed, this can be done in `ngOnDestroy()`:

 [user.component.ts](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/users/user/user.component.ts)